 Hot Tip - Because mail can take a few days to reach us, write a letter to your camper and get it in the mail by the Friday before they leave - it should be there for them on by the first mail day at camp.
 Just make sure to write the session number on the envelope and, if it arrives early, we'll hold it until your camper arrives.

 We sell items such as batteries, toothpaste and toothbrushes for a minimal cost.
-We also feature souvenir items like water bottles, stuffed animals, bandanas, etc. A limited number of relatively healthy snack and juice items will be sold, but no soda or candy.
-We suggest $15-$20/week as a good amount of store money.
-Call 650 879 2100 to deposit store money before camp or mail a check to the camp at least 3 weeks prior to the session start.
-Note, unused camp store money is not refunded and is donated to the camp scholarship fund.
+We also feature souvenir items like water bottles, stuffed animals, bandanas, etc. A limited number of snacks and drinks will be sold.
+We suggest $20-$25/week as a good amount of store money.
+Call 650 879 0223 to deposit store money before camp or mail a check to the camp at least 3 weeks prior to the session start.
+Note, unused camp store money can be donated to the camp scholarship fund.

 Parents are able to write the name of 1 other camper that their child would like to be in the same cabin with during their week at camp, and these requests must be made at least 2 weeks prior to the start of camp.
 All cabin mate requests must be the same gender identity and within 1 year in age of each other.
 Because we have a limit of 10 campers per cabin, we typically cannot place groups larger than 2-3 friends in the same cabin.
 We typically do not house siblings together so they can have an individual experience, but will make an exception if necessary.